Find Your Own Path

 - cricket in India

-We are expected to finish school with good grades and go on to college where we graduate just to become another corporate drone working 9 to 5 or nowadays more like 24/7.
+We are expected to finish school with good grades and go on to college where we graduate just to become another corporate drone working 9 to 5 or nowadays more like 24/7 to repay our college debt.
 We give up our life and become

 - chronically ill